About resident involvement

 Residents are at the heart of shaping our services.
-The resident involvement team help enable residents to feedback on services.
-The team works with staff across the organisation to identify opportunities to involve residents.
-There are many ways for you to get involved and help improve services for all residents.
-This includes activities such as open meetings, panels, residents’ associations, consultations and focus groups.
+The resident involvement team helps you provide feedback and enables you to work with us to identify opportunities to involve residents and help improve the services you receive.
+There are many ways you can get involved, including activities such as open meetings, panels, residents’ associations, consultations and focus groups.

-If you are interested to receive opportunities to get involved please complete our 'Expression of interest form'.
-We recognise your involvement and reward your contribution, for more details see our rewards and recognition policy.
+If you'd like to receive opportunities to get involved, please complete our expression of interest form.
+We recognise your involvement and reward your contribution.
+For more details see our rewards and recognition policy.

 Virtual Open Forum: Question and Answers